-- The purpose of the portfolio publication requirement is to give students experience in conducting research as well as preparing and submitting a manuscript to a scholarly journal that will publish your research to be disseminated within the broader Human Development and Family Science discipline.
-The article you submit for portfolio approval should be accepted for publication in a journal listed by the ISI Web of Science Journal Citation Reports.
+The purpose of the portfolio publication requirement is to give students experience in conducting research as well as preparing and submitting a manuscript to a scholarly journal that will publish your research to be disseminated within the broader Human Development and Family Science discipline.
+The article you submit for doctoral portfolio approval should be accepted for publication in a journal listed by the ISI Web of Science Journal Citation Reports.
 This database assigns impact factors to journals based on the average number of times that an article published in that journal is cited in the research literature (an indicator of the journal's impact on the discipline).
 You should report the impact factor of your journal along with the copy of the accepted manuscript.
-Exceptions to this requirement should be discussed with your major professor and must be approved by your advisory committee. - o How to find the ISI Web of Science Journal Citation Reports - 1) Go to UGA library main page - 2) Select the link to Galileo - 3) Use the "Select a Database" drop down menu to select Web of Science - 4) Select the yellow tab at the top of the page that says Select a Database - 5) Click Journal Citation Reports - 6) Use the radio buttons on the left to select either the Science version or the Social Science version and use the radio buttons on the right to select a subject category - o Required Documentation: - 1) Letter of acceptance from the journal (Doctoral students) - 2) A copy of the manuscript, page proofs, or article reprint.
+The same practice applies if you are using an accepted article in the Master's portfolio.
+Exceptions to this requirement should be discussed with your major professor and must be approved by your advisory committee.

+- o How to find the ISI Web of Science Journal Citation Reports - 1) Go to UGA library main page - 2) Select the link to Galileo - 3) Use the "Select a Database" drop down menu to select Web of Science - 4) Select the yellow tab at the top of the page that says Select a Database - 5) Click Journal Citation Reports - 6) Use the radio buttons on the left to select either the Science version or the Social Science version and use the radio buttons on the right to select a subject category o Required Documentation:

+- 1) Letter of acceptance from the journal (Doctoral students) - 2) A copy of the manuscript, page proofs, or article reprint.